 A final draft of the thesis must be submitted by the student to each member of his or her Graduate Committee at least two weeks before the time and date of the student’s scheduled thesis defense.

-To be eligible to participate in Commencement ceremonies, a student must successfully defend his or her thesis, present the publishable paper or project, and/or complete the oral examination at least one week before the last day of scheduled classes for Spring Semester.
+To be eligible to participate in Commencement ceremonies, a student must successfully defend his or her thesis, present the publishable paper or project, and/or complete the oral examination at least two weeks before the last day of scheduled classes for Spring Semester.

 The completed thesis, after all revisions recommended by the committee have been made, must be signed by the author, and approved and signed by a majority of the student’s Graduate Committee, including the advisor and the chair of the student’s Graduate Committee.
 The student is encouraged to consult with the Pro-Quest Liason prior to final reproduction to determine the required written and electronic formats required by Pro-Quest and the Graduate School.

 Thesis credits receive a grade of “P” or “F” (Pass/Fail) upon completion of defense and thesis.
 A fail grade will impact a student’s GPA.
 The grade of “N” is used for continuing thesis research.